kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 >
 > **NOTE:** Ubuntu users please see:
 > [Why aren't snaps launching with home_alias set?](../frequently_asked_questions.md#why-arent-snaps-launching-with-home_alias-set)

-`use_etc_skel` controls if home directories should be prepopulated with the contents of `/etc/skel` when first created.
-Defaults to false.

-`uid_attr_map` chooses which attribute is used for domain local users in presentation.
-Defaults to `spn`.
-Users from a trust will always use spn.

-`gid_attr_map` chooses which attribute is used for domain local groups in presentation.
-Defaults to `spn`.
-Groups from a trust will always use spn.

-`selinux` controls whether the `kanidm_unixd_tasks` daemon should detect and enable SELinux runtime compatibility features to ensure that newly created home directories are labeled correctly.
-This setting as no bearing on systems without SELinux, as these features will automatically be disabled if SELinux is not detected when the daemon starts.
-Note that `kanidm_unixd_tasks` must also be built with the SELinux feature flag for this functionality.
-Defaults to true.

-`allow_local_account_override` allows kanidm to "override" the content of a user or group that is defined locally.
-By default kanidm will detect when a user/group conflict with their entries from `/etc/passwd` or `/etc/group` and will ignore the kanidm entry.
-However if you want kanidm to override users or groups from the local system, you must list them in this field.
-Note that this can have many unexpected consequences, so it is not recommended to enable this.

 You can then check the communication status of the daemon: